 Where a substantial variation occurs between a road redefinition and the original site as it appeared on a Crown plan, approval of the responsible authority must be obtained i.e. Crown Lands or the local council.

 With the exception of roads controlled by:

-Consent to the definition of roads within the boundaries of the City of Sydney as set out in 1998 is required to be endorsed on all new deposited plans.
+consent to the definition of roads within the boundaries of the City of Sydney as set out in 1998 is required to be endorsed on all new deposited plans.
 See Plan of City of Sydney Council.

-Note 2 When the survey was made by a council surveyor a note to that effect should be added to the plan in the panel provided for statements.
+NOTE: When the survey was made by a council surveyor a note to that effect should be added to the plan in the panel provided for statements.

 Consents to railway boundaries

 Where land is bounded by railway land, consent by Infrastructure and Place, Transport for NSW will be required, unless the boundary is either:

 - based on (and identical to) a boundary shown in a previous plan that bears the consent of RailCorp, TAHE and their predecessors or

 - is defined by existing registered deposited plans, portion plans or section plans, and